Quadratic Chabauty and rational points I: p-adic heights: -adic heights on hyperelliptic curves

 (ii) Let $z_1 ,z_2 $ be points of $X$ not equal to $\infty $.
 Suppose $x(z_1 )\neq x(z_2 )$.
 Then

-\end{Lemma} \begin{proof} As explained in \cite[$\S 4$]{balakrishnan2013p}, one finds normalised parameters at $z$ and $w(z)$ are given by $x-x(z)/2y(z)$, and that $-y/x^{g+1}$ is a normalised parameter at infinity.
-The lemma now follows from the definition of the Coleman-Gross pairing on divisors of non-disjoint support. \end{proof} As a corollary we deduce \begin{Lemma} Let $E$ be an elliptic curve
+\end{Lemma} \begin{proof} As explained in \cite[$\S 4$]{balakrishnan2013p}, one finds that normalised parameters at $z$ and $w(z)$ are given by $x-x(z)/2y(z)$, and that $-y/x^{g+1}$ is a normalised parameter at infinity.
+The lemma now follows from the definition of the Coleman-Gross pairing on divisors of non-disjoint support. \end{proof} \begin{Lemma} Let $E$ be an elliptic curve

 Then for any $z_1 ,z_2 $ in $E$ both not equal to $\infty $, and with $x(z_1 )\neq x(z_2 )$,

 \end{Lemma} \begin{proof} We first break the left hand side into symmetric and antisymmetric parts.
 The antisymmetric part equals